azuradara/neo-act-plugin/README.md

 1. In ACT, go to Plugins > OverlayPlugin WSServer > Stream/Local overlay.
 2. Leave settings as default, but **Enable SSL** and click Start.
 3. Add a browser source in OBS and paste this URL, making sure the substitue the host and port if you changed the default settings.: `https://azuradara.github.io/neo-act-plugin/overlays/live-like?HOST_PORT=ws://127.0.0.1:10501/`.
+4. Enable "Refresh browser when scene becomes active" in the browser source settings.

 ## Limitations